hazdryx/Q.php/README.md

 Q.php is a light wrapper for mysqli prepared statements, so knowing the basics of mysqli and prepared statements is highly recommended.
 Everything you need to know for Q.php will be explained in the examples.

 ### Q Objects
+Q.php is entirely based on `Q` objects.
+This object contains an SQL string (which can contain `?`) and a parameter array.
+When you execute a Q object, it creates a prepared statement using a `mysqli` database, the SQL string, and parameters provided and executes that statement.

+The result is a `QResult` object, which contains rows, affected rows, error codes, and the `mysqli_stmt` object which was executed.
 ```php
 // Creates a database object.
 $db = new mysqli('localhost', 'root', '', 'database');